wtrocki/graphql-cli-backend-template/README.md

-## GraphQL CLI Basic Template
+## GraphQL CLI Basic Backend Template

-Starter template using GraphQL CLI.
+Starter backend template using GraphQL CLI.

 ### Usage
 The project has been created using GraphQL CLI.
 Run the project using the following steps.